ellenmdai/fall2017-cp-448444/readme.md

-uploads-grid helper firing multiple times? router.go() doing database querying before new page loads... dialog boxes, can use jquery? filter galleries by subscription, using instance states (see feedbody) hyperlink username in feed_in_gallery to their page.
+uploads-grid helper firing multiple times? router.go() doing database querying before new page loads... dialog boxes, can use jquery? hyperlink username in feed_in_gallery to their page.
 Allow multi-pic uploads if time table css: uploads, galleries, selecting featured.